iced-rs/iced/ROADMAP.md

 When it comes to `iced_wgpu`, we should be able to use scissoring and transformations. [`wgpu`] has a [`RenderPass::set_scissor_rect`] that should work nicely.

 The main issue here will be [`wgpu_glyph`], which is used currently to render text primitives. [`wgpu_glyph`] is powered by [`glyph-brush`], which caches glyphs to render text very fast.
 However, the current cache model does not seem to be composable (i.e. once you issue a draw call the cache is purged).
-We will need to change it (and potentially contribute) to accomodate for this use case.
+We will need to change it (and potentially contribute) to accommodate for this use case.

 [`RenderPass::set_scissor_rect`]: https://docs.rs/wgpu/0.3.0/src/wgpu/lib.rs.html#1246-1248
 [`glyph-brush`]: https://github.com/alexheretic/glyph-brush